xxsocialxx/yDance/AI_DEVELOPMENT_GUIDELINES.md

 - [ ] Console logging is consistent with existing code
 - [ ] DOM manipulation is only in VIEWS module
 - [ ] API calls are only in API module
+- [ ] Social processing is only in SOCIAL module
 - [ ] Navigation logic is only in ROUTER module

 ## 🚨 Emergency Fixes